jeanslack/Vidtuber/README.md

 ### Ubuntu PPA

-This PPA currently publishes packages for [Ubuntu](https://ubuntu.com/), including official and derivative distributions such as Ubuntu, Xubuntu, Kubuntu, Lubuntu, LinuxMint, etc.
+This PPA currently publishes packages for [Ubuntu](https://ubuntu.com/) flavors, including [official derivatives](https://ubuntu.com/desktop/flavors) and unofficial derivative distributions such as LinuxMint, etc.

 To install Vidtuber add this [PPA](https://launchpad.net/~jeanslack/+archive/ubuntu/vidtuber) to your system: